A vibrant day trip

 Where: Colors of Chimayo departs from Santa Fe and Taos.
 Our meeting location will be provided in your confirmation email at the time of booking.

 How long: We'll depart at 9:00 am, and you'll be back in either Santa Fe or Taos at approximately 3:30 pm.

-How much: $199 per person plus tax.
+How much: $199 per person plus tax, based on a minimum of eight people.
 Includes transportation, all studio visits, chile tasting, lunch, and bottled water.

 Please note that the exact route and selection of artisans' studios may vary.